C++ Syntax: Static Member Functions

 Note that we only put static when declaring the member function in the class definition.
 In the implementation, it already knows and we don't need to say static again.

 I remember hearing about “class methods” for Python.
-Is a “static member function” the same thing?
+Is a “static member function” the same kind of thing?

 Yes.
 If you know that term, it might help to know it's the same idea.
-But if you've not heard of it, no worries.
+But if you haven't heard of it, no worries.

 Using a Static Member Function

-From outside the class, there's a big difference between how we call a regular member function and a static one.
+From outside the class, there's a big difference between how we call a regular member function and how we call a static one.
 If we have an object myObject that is an instance of class MyClass, we would write

 myObject.myMemberFn(foo, bar); // Call regular member function